rainygrinch/AssignmentScheduleGenerator/readme.txt

 - Simplified title information.
 - Increased window size to accommodate all content.
 - Added NOTICE PERIOD to TEMPLATE and CSV input file.
+- Added PROJECT NAME to TEMPLATE and CSV input file.

+### VERSION 1.6 ###

+# Set PAYRATE to 2 decimal places instead of 1

 ---